axllent/silverstripe-cms-tweaks/README.md

 - Link logo in CMS to website homepage rather than silverstripe.org
 - Remove "Help" link

+## Metadata Tab
+The MetadataTab extension (by default) moves the Metadata information from below the Content field into its own tab.
+Please refer to the [Metadata Tab documentation](docs/en/MetadataTab.md) for configuration options.

 ## Requirements
 - SilverStripe ^4.0